dat-ecosystem/dat/readme.md

 ### What is `dat`?

+It's not enough for data to be open, it must also be **syncable**.

-`dat` is a new initiative that seeks to increase the traction of the open data movement by providing better tools for collaboration.
+`dat` is a new initiative that seeks to increase the traction of the open data movement by providing better tools for collaboration:

+- automatic sync and updates of entire data sets (or subsets)
+- data sets can be very large (billions of items) or updated frequently (real time data)
+- sync and transformation plugin API to connect `dat` to any existing database or format
+- built with automated + decentralized workflows in mind

 To illustrate the goals of `dat` consider the GitHub project, which is a great model of this idea working in a different space.
 GitHub is built on top of an open source tool called `git` and provides a user-friendly web application that lets software developers find code written by others, use it in their own programs and improve upon it.
 In a similar fashion `dat` will be developed as a set of tools to store, synchronize, manipulate and collaborate in a decentralized fashion on sets of data, hopefully enabling platforms analogous to GitHub to be built on top of it.